Our Commitment to Responsible Tourism

 • In 2020 we added our Polytunnel to grow herbs and some vegetables for our restaurant.

-• In 2022 we will be developing our retail offering forming new collaborations with local suppliers.
+• In 2022 we developed our retail offering forming new collaborations with local suppliers.

 Energy Management